 A Therapist May Not Be a Good Fit

 It’s normal for individuals to go through periods in which their feelings about their therapists change.
-In the beginning, when the individual is excited about gaining new perspectives and coping skills for issues that have bothered them, their admiration for their therapist may be high.
+In the beginning, when the person is excited about gaining new perspectives and coping skills for issues that have bothered them, their admiration for their therapist may be high.

 As time goes on, those feelings tend to wane.
-This can be due to a wide range of factors, including the types of issues the therapy sessions address, the level of stress that inevitably accompanies any change process, or factors separate from the sessions themselves such as the time or money commitment.
+This can be due to a wide range of factors, including the types of issues the therapy sessions address, the level of stress that inevitably accompanies any change process or factors separate from the sessions themselves, such as the time or money commitment.

 Occasionally, after a few sessions, individuals realize the therapist they chose isn’t a good fit.
-Maybe the sessions feel rushed or the therapist seems detached and distracted.
+Maybe the sessions feel rushed, or the therapist seems detached and distracted.
 The client may not feel heard or understood, or maybe there are concerns regarding confidentiality.
 Other times, the client realizes that there’s simply a personality conflict.

 Additionally, therapists are generally very adept at reading social cues, and they often know when they and their clients aren’t connecting.
-As a result, they’re unlikely to be surprised to hear when a client has decided to seek help elsewhere.
-In fact, they’ve likely had to end therapeutic relationships with clients who they didn’t feel were benefiting from treatment.
+As a result, they’re unlikely to be surprised to hear a client has decided to seek help elsewhere.
+In fact, they’ve likely had to end therapeutic relationships with clients they didn’t feel were benefiting from treatment.

 Etiquette for Switching Therapists